Ingeborg of Denmark, Queen of France: Reconciliation and later life

 Philip reconciled with Ingeborg in 1213, not out of altruism but because he wished to press his claims to the throne of the Kingdom of England through his ties to the Danish crown.
 Later, on his deathbed in 1223, he is said to have told his son Louis VIII to treat her well.
 Later, both Louis VIII and Louis IX acknowledged Ingeborg as a legitimate queen.
 After this time, Ingeborg spent most of her time in a priory of Saint-Jean-de-l'Ile which she had founded.
 It was close to Corbeil on an island in Essonne.
-She survived her husband by more than 14 years.
+She survived her husband by 14 years.

 Ingeborg of Denmark died in either 1237 or 1238 and was buried in the Church of the Order of St John in Corbeil (Église de l'ordre de Saint-Jean à Corbeil).